twobunnyrabbit/cohort-002-skill-building/exercises/07-evals-skill-building/07.04-adversarial-inputs/problem/readme.md

 | Overlapping functionality | "Save this for later"           | Could be task, reminder, or backup                 |
 | Long complex requests     | Multiple actions in one message | Requires prioritization and clarification          |

-- [ ] Recognize when NO tool should be called
+- [ ] Understand when NO tool should be called

 For many adversarial cases, the agent should recognize that calling a tool would be wrong and respond conversationally instead.
-In your test data, you'll use `expected: { tool: null }` to indicate this.
+In your test data, use `expected: { tool: null }` to indicate this.

+The [evaluation runner](/PLACEHOLDER/evalite) will check that `output.toolCalls.length` equals `0` when `expectedTool` is `null`.

 ### Adding Adversarial Test Cases

 - [ ] Locate the TODO comment in the test data array

-You'll find a TODO comment that lists suggestions for adversarial inputs to add.
+You'll find a TODO comment that lists suggestions for adversarial inputs.
 This is your starting point for expanding the dataset.

 - [ ] Add test cases for ambiguous requests

-These should match multiple potential tools.
-Think about requests where the user's intent isn't crystal clear, and the agent needs to either pick the most appropriate tool or ask for clarification.
+Think about requests where the user's intent isn't crystal clear.
+The agent needs to either pick the most appropriate tool or ask for clarification.

 Consider what would happen if someone asked to organize or save information without being specific about how.

 - [ ] Add test cases with missing critical information

 These requests lack essential details needed to execute a tool successfully.
-Think about scenarios where a user makes a request but hasn't provided all the required parameters.
-For example, what if someone wanted to send a message but didn't specify who to send it to?
+What if someone wanted to send a message but didn't specify who to send it to?
+Or wanted to book a flight without providing dates?

 - [ ] Add test cases for conversational input with no action